lazirpascual/chat-vault/README.md

 - Like/dislike and add/delete comments for each post
 - Follow or unfollow a user to view their content
 - Search for a user's profile or a user's post
-- Keep track of a user's information (friends, posts, hometown, etc.) by navigating to their profile page
+- Update personal information (bio, city, status, etc.) and change or upload profile/cover pictures

 # Development Process